playermissile/dli_tutorial/index.rst

 The idea behind multiple scrolling regions is independent control of the hardware scrolling registers.
-Coarse scrolling for each region is dependent only on the LMS addresses of the display list, it is fine scrolling that needs special handling.
+Coarse scrolling for each region is dependent only on the LMS addresses of the display list; it is fine scrolling that needs special handling because ordinarily ``VSCROL`` and ``HSCROL`` affect the entire screen.

-The hardware scrolling registers are set in the vertical blank to affect the upper region, and are set in the DLI to affect the lower region.
+The hardware scrolling registers are set in the vertical blank and would normally affect the entire screen.
+But because of the DLI, they only affect the upper region.
+The DLI changes the hardware registers, meaning all the scrolled lines in the lower region use those new values.

 .. code-block::